Search Jobs

 Life at GB is an adventure - often fast paced, unpredictable, challenging and deeply rewarding.
 It is social and engaging, with our unique and positive culture underpinned by The Gallagher Way – values lived daily by our people.

-There are some great things happening at GB as we move through a period of exciting period of transformation and change.
+There are some great things happening at GB as we move through a period of exciting period of transformation and change, including the introduction of dedicated specialist hubs within our claims functions that are truly unique to the market and our service offerings to injured workers and clients alike.
 And, we want YOU to be a part of it all!

 How you'll make an impact